Enjoy gorgeous mountain views in Las Marías.

 Las Marías is located on the western side of Puerto Rico, nestled against the Cordillera Central mountain range.

 For those seeking a breath of fresh air from the hustle and bustle of city life, this area’s rural charms are sure to please.
-Tranquility is ample when you find a spot to relax alongside one of the municipality’s rivers (options include Grande Añasco River or the Guacio River).
-Other nearby bodies of water include the Guaba, Bucabarabones, Quebradas Fría, and the Mayagüecilla, if you’re looking to take a quick dip or just enjoy a bit of time in natural environs.
+Choose a spot to relax alongside one of the municipality’s rivers, including the Grande Añasco River or the Guacio River, to enjoy the tranquility of nature.

-For travelers with a jones for java, there are a handful of options for haciendas where you can sample locally grown and roasted coffee.
-At La Casona de Artemio there is an agritourism experience that will show you the complete process to transform little red berries on a tree into a cup of joe.
+For travelers with a love for java, Las Marías is home to several haciendas where you can sample locally grown and roasted coffee.
+At La Casona de Artemio, you can discover the complete process to transform little red berries on a tree into a delicious cup of joe.
+And be sure to grab some of their coffee beans to take home as a tasty reminder of your trip.

-For a historic journey, check out Hacienda Palma Escrita, one of the Island’s oldest haciendas which dates back more than a century, and has survived since the coffee industry was one of Puerto Rico's major agricultural products.
-There’s also a restaurant on site that serves traditional Puerto Rican cuisine.
+For a historic journey, check out Hacienda Palma Escrita, one of the Island’s oldest haciendas, which dates back more than a century.
+The hacienda also features an on-site restaurant that serves traditional Puerto Rican cuisine.

-In the Buena Vista neighborhood, the Casa Múcaro is an artists’ community built from recyclable materials to help realize the community’s vision of self-sufficiency.
+In the Buena Vista neighborhood, Casa Múcaro is an artist community built from recyclable materials to help realize the community’s vision of self-sufficiency.
 Public events include workshops, conferences, performances, and other cultural activities.
-Beyond the artistic programming, visitors can also see their farm, as well as tunnels and caves around the property.
+Beyond the artistic programming, visitors can also explore the farm, as well as tunnels and caves around the property.

-Las Marías is an area that has preserved its agricultural traditions, and one of its main crops is known to Puerto Ricans as “china,” a.k.a oranges.
-Finca Enseñat has 38 acres of coffee and citrus trees.
-They also offer guided tours of the property.
+Las Marías is an area that has preserved its agricultural traditions, and one of its main crops is known to Puerto Ricans as china, aka oranges.
+Finca Enseñat is a 38-acre haven of coffee and citrus trees, which you can take a guided tour around.

-The love for oranges runs so deep that the marieños created a traditional celebration in its honor.
-The Festival de la China takes place every March, where artisans, exhibitors of products made from oranges, family-friendly fun, and music are plentiful.
+Locals' love for oranges runs so deep that the marieños created a traditional celebration in honor of this juicy fruit.
+The Festival de la China takes place every March, where artisans, vendors of orange-related items, family-friendly fun, and music are plentiful.

 Discover Puerto Rico's E-Newsletter